CarnegieHall/linked-data/README.md

 - Some past **performance records are missing**; such data will be added as it becomes available.
 - **Complete, accurate biographical data is not always available** for performers and composers.
 To the extent that this information has been provided to Carnegie Hall or is available from published authority sources, it has been added to the dataset.
 Existing Carnegie Hall URIs will remain stable, but additional or revised statements (e.g. newly acquired birth/death dates, corrected spellings, etc.) may be added at any time.
 - **Presenting organizations**, e.g. concert management and/or licensees who rented the Hall, are not included in the initial release
+- **Roles and instruments on a specific Work Performance** for an entity.
+We are working on a way to describe how a certain artist played an instrument/role during a work performance.
 - **Credited non-performing roles**, e.g. choral/ensemble preparation, technical roles, etc., are not included in the initial release

 ### Building LOD at Carnegie Hall